nolanfeeny/msupelican/content/Blog/Disqus.md

 Title: Adding Comments to your Blog
 Date: 2017-07-01

-Eventhough pelican generates static websites you can still have dynamic comments using a third party service called Disqus.
+Even though pelican generates static websites you can still have dynamic comments using a third party service called Disqus.

 1. First, create a Disqus account [here](//disqus.com/admin/create/)
 2. Once you have a Disqus account create a "new site" and point it to your github.io website.
 Remember the site name you used.